 ISO Mounting (WinCDEmu) (Open-Source Freeware)

 This is self-explanatory.
 Windows 7 can burn, but not mount, ISO images.
-WinCDEmu does the job that Windows 8’s build-in ISO mounting does in a lightweight and well-integrated way.
+WinCDEmu does the job that Windows 8’s built-in ISO mounting does in a lightweight and well-integrated way.
 I have no complaints about this application.

 Mail (Thunderbird) (Open-Source Freeware)